ManticoreGamesInc/platform-documentation/src/tutorials/abilities_advanced.md

         local activeCamera = nil
         ```

-    Now we have our variables set up!
+    Now we have our variables set up.
 Next is getting into creating the functions that use these variables.

 4. To get a better understanding of what we're going to be making, let's set up the `Tick()` function.